SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

   {% include image.html w="100" src="link-twitch.png" alt="Active Twitch Connection" %}

 {:start="7"}
-7. Now that your Twitch account is linked in SAMMI, Pubsub status in your Transmitter should change to **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %}.\
+7. Now that your Twitch account is linked in SAMMI, Pubsub status in your Bridge should change to **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %}.\
-**Remember you Transmitter must be running at all times to be able to listen to Twitch events.**
+**Remember you Bridge must be running at all times to be able to listen to Twitch events.**

   {% include image.html w="75" src="pubsub-connected.png" alt="Pubsub connected" %}